stef-cruz/ci_milestone1/README.md

 Overview
 ------

-The [Call & Collect](https://stefcruz.github.io/ci_milestone1/index.html) is an existing service offered by the Dublin City Libraries in response to the pandemic as part of the phased re-opening of the libraries.
+The [Call & Collect](https://stefcruz.github.io/ci_milestone1/index.html) is an existing service offered by the Dublin City Libraries as part of the phased re-opening of the libraries.
 As this service did not have a dedicated website, I decided to create one for my first milestone project.

-This website's main purpose is to promote the service, explanining how library users can avail of this new initiative and which branches have taken part of the service.
+This website's main purpose is to promote the Call & Collect service, explanining how library users can avail of this new initiative and which branches have taken part of the service.

-Library users can check if a particular book is available on the shelf in one of the 10 branches they want to collect from, and then contact the branch by phone or email or ask-a-librarian to hold the book for them.
+Library users can check if a particular book is available on the shelf in one of the 10 branches they want to collect from, reserve the books online and contact the branch by phone or email.
 Library staff will then organise a date and time for the library user to go to their preferred library for collection.

 Table of Contents
 ------